 What’s Up?

-This blog post took well more than two hours to prepare and makes 208 consecutive days with a new one.
-Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords, and is also available in the BAA Online Store, it would be great, and greatly appreciated if you would opt to purchase from us.
+This blog post (and video) took about four hours to prepare and makes 250 consecutive days with a new one.
+Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords, is also available in the BAA Online Store, it would be great, and greatly appreciated, if you would opt to purchase from us.
 We will match any price.
-Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout.
+Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout for your major gear purchases.
 Doing either often earns you free guides and/or discounts.
-And doing so always earns my great appreciation.
+And always earns my great appreciation.

 Please Remember